OrfeasZ/RoPaSci/README.md

 - Visual Studio 2013 (msvc120)
 - Windows SDK

-To build RoPaSci II on Windows, simply open the provided solution (*RoPaSci.sln*) with Visual Studio, select the configuration and platform of your choice (*Debug or Release, Win32 or x64*), and build the solution.
+To build RoPaSci II on Windows, simply clone (or download) the repository to some local folder, open the provided solution (*RoPaSci.sln*) with Visual Studio, select the configuration and platform of your choice (*Debug or Release, Win32 or x64*), and build the solution.

 ### Linux
 #### Prerequisites